 5. Best for Families: Fabric

 Fabric offers term life insurance for individuals between the ages of 25 and 50.
 It believes that life insurance isn’t for you, it’s for your family.
-You can apply in as quick as 10 minutes and could be offered coverage on the spot.
+You can apply and see your price in under 10 minutes.

 Apply online or in Fabric’s mobile app.
 It offers a range of term lengths and coverage amounts to help you find a policy that works for you.
 Choose from 10-, 15- or 20-year terms and coverage amounts from $100,000 up to $5,000,000.